knative/docs/serving/samples/build-private-repo-go/README.md

 export SERVICE_IP=`kubectl get svc knative-ingressgateway -n istio-system -o jsonpath="{.status.loadBalancer.ingress[*].ip}"`
 ```

-If your cluster is running outside a cloud provider (for example on Minikube),
+If your cluster is running outside a cloud provider (for example, on Minikube),
 your services will never get an external IP address.
-In that case, use the istio `hostIP` and `nodePort` as the service IP:
+In that case, use the Istio `hostIP` and `nodePort` as the service IP:

 ```shell
 export SERVICE_IP=$(kubectl get po -l knative=ingressgateway -n istio-system -o 'jsonpath={.items[0].status.hostIP}'):$(kubectl get svc knative-ingressgateway -n istio-system -o 'jsonpath={.spec.ports[?(@.port==80)].nodePort}')